Get Free Solar Panel Quotes

 Generate free, green electricity Reduce your electricity bill by up to 64% Get paid for what you don't use

-This means if you’re out of the house during the day, especially in the summer when solar panel output is high, you might not be able to use all the electricity it generates.
+If you’re out of the house during the day, especially in the summer when solar panel output is high, you might be unable to use all the electricity it generates.

-To get around this, there’s the option to pair a solar panel system with a storage battery.
-This allows you to store any surplus energy your panels produce so you can use it later, typically in the evening when solar panels don’t generate electricity.
+You have two good options.
+T First of all, you can pair a solar panel system with a storage battery, which allows you to store any surplus energy your panels produce so you can use it later, typically in the evening when solar panels don’t generate electricity.

-You can also get paid for excess energy you export back to the grid through the Smart Export Guarantee (SEG), and use the money to offset electricity you need to buy from the grid for use in the evenings and at night.
+Secondly, you can also get paid for the excess energy you export back to the grid through the Smart Export Guarantee (SEG) and use the money to offset electricity you need to buy from the grid for use in the evenings and at night.

 Solar panel output throughout the year

 Although solar panels work all year round, their output levels fluctuate throughout the year.
-This boils down to the changes in the amount of sunlight exposure the panels get each month.
+This is due to changes in the amount of sunlight exposure the panels get each month.

-As you might have guessed, solar panel output reduces during the winter in the UK – by 83% on average.
+As you might have guessed, solar panel output reduces during the winter in the UK—on average, by 83%.

-This is because the days are shorter in the winter months, meaning panels aren’t exposed to as much sunlight as they are in the summer.
-The sun is also lower in the sky during the winter, which can impact sunlight exposure, and it’s usually cloudier.
+This is because the days are shorter in winter, meaning panels aren’t exposed to as much sunlight as in summer.
+The sun is also lower in the sky during the winter, which can impact sunlight exposure and is usually cloudier.

 Is it still worth having solar panels?

-Yes, it’s definitely worth installing solar panels in the UK.
-Although homeowners in a three-bedroom house will typically need to spend about £7,026 for 10 panels, they’ll save 70% on their electricity bills.
+Yes, it’s worth installing solar panels in the UK because of the fantastic savings you can make on your bills.
+Although homeowners in a three-bedroom house typically need to spend about £7,026 for 10 panels, they’ll save 70% on their electricity bills.

-The average homeowner can also break even on their solar panels after 15.46 years, according to our latest calculations.
+According to our latest calculations, the average homeowner can also break even on their solar panels after 15.46 years.

 Is it worth having a solar panel with a solar battery?

 This one’s tricky.
-On the one hand, if you don’t have a solar battery, you’ll most likely end up losing around 50% of the power your solar panels produce, with all the surplus energy going straight to the grid.
+On the one hand, if you don’t have a solar battery, you’ll most likely lose around 50% of your solar panels’ power, with all the surplus energy going straight to the grid.

-You can find out more about this on our page Are solar batteries worth it in the UK?
+You can learn more about this on our page Are solar batteries worth it in the UK?

 Where do you want to install solar panels?